gvwilson/thirdbit/src/fiction/santas/index.md

 the one people spoke about in hushed voices.
 It didn't look special,
 but it was never empty and its contents were never cold.
+Bitter,
-Bitter, sometimes,
+sometimes,
-if that's what guests needed,
+if that's what was needed,
 but never cold.

-Finner waited for Gran-Granna to settle into a chair before seating himself nervously on the edge of the other one.
+Finner waited for Gran-Granna to settle into a chair before sitting nervously on the edge of the other one.
 She spooned a bit of sugar into a green-and-white teacup, glanced at him, added a bit more, and then poured slowly and carefully.
-"You'll want to let that cool down a bit," she advised, filling the second cup for herself and sitting back with it cradled in her hands.
+"You'll want to let that cool a bit," she advised, filling the second cup for herself and sitting back with it cradled in her hands.